ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/03-binary-search.md

 <!--
 ### Even faster searching

-- e.g. library search / interpolation search
+- for example library search / interpolation search
-- e.g. searching for numbers: use an array
+- for example searching for numbers: use an array
 - use a hash function -> see the hashing chapter
 :::
 -->